emlynoregan/ytsummary/README.md

 ### Usage

-First install python and pip.
+First install python (I used v3.10).
 Then set up a virtual environment and install the requirements using the setupvenv script:

 Windows:
 ```